 According to the 2020 Medscape National Physician Burnout, Depression & Suicide Report, 42% of physicians reported being burned out.
 Most burned-out physicians are urologists (54%), neurologists (50%), and nephrologists (49%).
 Family medicine ranks in the top five at 46%.
 Many factors contribute to the feelings of burnout, but not surprisingly, it is the number of bureaucratic tasks, long hours, and lack of respect that are leading causes.

 What Are Some Solutions to Maximize Time at the Office?

-A Comprehensive Provider View
+- A Comprehensive Provider View

-An Integrated Provider EHR Workflow
+- An Integrated Provider EHR Workflow

 Rather than switching to a separate application that caters to each vendor’s use, it helps to have applications integrated directly into a provider’s EHR workflow with the ability to write data back into it automatically.
-Consolidated workflows maximize time spent with patients during appointments by allowing the user to retrieve the information they need quickly.
+Consolidated workflows maximize time spent with patients during appointments by allowing them to retrieve the information they need quickly.
 Integration can also utilize the notification opportunities in the EHR to get data where providers need it.

-A Point of Care Facesheet
+- A Point of Care Facesheet

-A Detailed KPI Dashboard
+- A Detailed KPI Dashboard

-A detailed key performance indicator (KPI) dashboard helps providers stay on top of changes in their patients’ health and stay on track financially.
-The dashboard should provide a simple way for the provider to see and act on critical performance metrics and set benchmarks for themselves and their care teams.
+A detailed key performance indicator (KPI) dashboard helps providers stay on top of their patients’ health and on track financially.
+The dashboard should provide an uncomplicated way for the provider to see and act on critical performance metrics and benchmarks.
 The Lightbeam KPI dashboard allows providers to see information like their cost and utilization metrics, emergency room metrics, Annual Wellness Visit (AWV) numbers, and transitional care management (TCM) metrics on a single screen.

-Mobile-Friendly ADT Insights and Notifications
+- Mobile-Friendly ADT Insights and Notifications

 With the technology we have at our fingertips today, there are ways to simplify the demands of a provider’s busy schedule to ensure their patients receive quality care.
 To learn more about these and other provider tools in depth, watch the webinar in the Lightbeam Education Center.
 For any questions about Lightbeam’s provider burnout tools, contact us here.